rfg-modding/SyncFaction/README.md

 0. pause XML merging features (that's the heart of modmanager)
 1. introduce VPP repacking support for mods/updates
 2. rewrite updater
+   * store terraform and rsl updates in separate lists
+   * apply terraform, then rsl
+   * track a list of extra files and delete them on restore
+     * restore to vanilla = delete all extra files
+     * restore to community = should keep files introduced by community patch
+       * probably OK to delete all extra files and then copy all from community backup
 3. track new separate set of search strings from FF - for RSL2
 4. compare gog and steam distributions
 5. release unification patch based on observations and VPP differences